arzhel0-0/Strack/README.md

 - **ModuleNotFoundError: dotenv**: Make sure you installed `python-dotenv` with `pip install python-dotenv`.

 ## **Strack’s Commands**

-Here’s what you can do with Strack—give these a try!
-Use the `/` prefix followed by the command name (e.g., `/leaderboard).

 ### **/leaderboard**
 - **What It Does**: Shows off a leaderboard for the "Agent" role’s top talkers.